marcelotduarte/cx_Freeze/doc/distutils.rst

     python setup.py bdist_msi

+On Mac OS X, you can use ``bdist_dmg`` to build a Mac disk image.

-cx_Freeze creates two new commands and subclasses four others in order to provide the ability to both build and install executables.
+cx_Freeze creates four new commands and subclasses four others in order to provide the ability to both build and install executables.
 In typical distutils fashion they can be provided in the setup script, on the command line or in a ``setup.cfg`` configuration file.
 They are described in further detail below.